-This notice is a summary of a petition for modification submitted to the Mine Safety and Health Administration (MSHA) by the parties listed below.
+This notice is a summary of a petition for modification submitted to the Mine Safety and Health Administration (MSHA) by the party listed below.

 You may submit your comments, identified by “docket number” on the subject line, by any of the following methods:

 1. Electronic Mail: zzMSHAemail@example.com.
 Include the docket number of the petition in the subject line of the message.

 2. Facsimile: 202-693-9441.